ARTICLE ONE: NAME

 ARTICLE THREE: REVISIONS

-Revisions to these Bylaws may be proposed by presenting to the Chapter Secretary a petition stating the desired amendment and containing the signatures of thirty percent (30%) of the active voting members of the Chapter.
-This petition shall be read at the next regular meeting.
-The proposed Bylaw revision shall be voted on by not less than a majority of the Chapter active voting members and shall receive a favorable vote of not less than a majority of the active voting members voting to be adopted.
+Revisions to these Bylaws (review required annually) may be proposed by presenting the proposed changes to the executive board and, upon approval by a simple majority, this petition shall be read at the next general meeting.
+The proposed Bylaw revision shall be voted on by not less than a majority of those present and shall receive a favorable vote of not less than a majority of the voters to be adopted.